 Available resources from a dedicated higher education fund could be increased if future administrative fee proceeds from Virginia529 were added to the fund (Table 4-2).
 After covering its annual operating budget, Virginia529 has had about \$15 million in administrative fee proceeds remaining annually in recent years (sidebar).
 If this estimated \$15 million were allocated to a dedicated higher education fund each year, the fund could provide up to \$54 million in total annual funding, depending on the fund's lifespan.

 TABLE 4-2 With future administrative fee proceeds, dedicated fund could provide up to \$54 million annually for higher education access and affordability

-Dedicated fund lifespanAnnual funding from dedicated fund (millions)20 years\$54In perpetuity\$31
+Dedicated fund lifespan Annual funding from dedicated fund (million

+20 years \$54

+In perpetuity \$31